gr2m/github-project/README.md

       </td>
       <td>

 A map of internal names for fields to the column names.
 By default, the colum names for all custom fields are used for both keys and values.
 The `title` key will always be set to `"Title"` and `status` to `"Status"` to account for the built-in fields.
 The other built-in columns `Assignees`, `Labels`, `Milestone`, and `Repository` cannot be set through the project and are not considered fields.
-You have to set them on the issue or pull request, and you can access them by `item.issue.assignees`, `item.issue.labels` etc (for both issues and pull requests).
+You have to set them on the issue or pull request, and you can access them by `item.issueOrPullRequest.assignees`, `item.issueOrPullRequest.labels` etc (for both issues and pull requests).

 </td>
     </tr>